1957–58 Australia rugby union tour of Britain, Ireland and France: England

-This was the day Twickenham booed, a rare sound at the august ground.
-But when big Jim Lenehan tackled Phil Horrocks-Taylor late and so heavily that he was taken off the field, the crowd were annoyed.
+This was the day Twickenham jeered a sound at the august ground.
+But when Jim Lenehan tackled Phil Horrocks-Taylor late and so heavily that he was taken off the field, the crowd were annoyed.
 Every time Lenehan touched the ball, the crowd booed.

-The scores were 3–0 at half time, but soon Malcolm Phillips scored a great try and then the elegant Terry Curley gave the Wallabies the lead with a drop goal.
+The scores were 3–0 at half time, but soon Malcolm Phillips scored a great try and then Terry Curley gave the Wallabies the lead with a drop goal.
 When injury time came the score was 6-all.
 Then came the only try of the match by brilliant Peter Jackson.
 Jackson out on the wing, got a pass on the Wallaby 25.
 He was not the fastest of wings – but he was deceptive and knew sidestep, swerve and hand-off, and used them as deadly weapons.
 He swerved away from Rod Phelps and handed him off.
 He moved to cut in, plonking Terry Curley onto the wrong foot as he beat him on the outside.
 Phelps was gaining, the line was approaching, Phelps was faster and Jackson dived with Phelps on his back.

 It was England's first post-war Test victory over one of the three Southern powers.